softwarelma/word_translator_py/README.md

 ### Retrieving

-You can retrieve a translation object this way:
+You can retrieve a wordreference translation object this way:

 ```python
 from word_translator_client import *